 Some people say my Member of Congress is a rising star.
 Does that mean they will be Speaker someday?

 Media outlets that cater to Capitol Hill often carry stories speculating about which junior party members will be future leaders in their party.
 A younger legislator should not let such attention go to their heads.
 Often enough, such politicians fizzle out after a misstep.
 Other times they simply move on to other elective offices.
 For instance, one Politico article from last year noted that Rep. Ben Ray Luján of New Mexico “is seen as a future contender for one of the caucus’ top jobs—maybe even Speaker.”
 He has just been elected a U.S. Senator.
-He’ll be joining Democratic Senator Chris Van Hollen of New Mexico, whom people also pegged for a future Speaker.
+He’ll be joining Democratic Senator Chris Van Hollen of Maryland, whom people also pegged for a future Speaker.
 Fortunately for him, he still has a job in Congress, unlike former Representative Joe Crowley of New York who was labeled the “heir apparent” to Nancy Pelosi, until he was defeated in the Democratic primary by Rep. Alexandra Ocasio-Cortez in 2018.